AlternativeFFFF/Alt-F4/submissions/JOSEF/Alt-F4 - JOSEF 0605.md

 - A train goes through all the cells in a new ring and checks for ore patches.
 - Other trains come in to either dedicate the cell to mining, solar or production of building materials.
 - Once the existing ring is full, a new ring is started.
-- All the cells are connected via global roboport and circuit networks .
+- All the cells are connected via global roboport network and circuit network.

 ## Ring mechanism